birdLark/birdLark.github.io/community/contribution_guide/contribute.md

       If the ISSUE isn't closed and/or Assigned promptly, comment on the ISSUE.
 - If your pull request is ultimately rejected, please close it promptly
     - ... because committers can't close PRs directly
-    - Pull requests will be automatically closed by an automated process at Apache after about a week if a committer has made a comment like "mind closing this PR?"
+    - Pull requests will be automatically closed by an automated process at GitHub after about a week if a committer has made a comment like "mind closing this PR?"
 This means that the committer is specifically requesting that it be closed.
 - If a pull request has gotten little or no attention, consider improving the description or